2026 USF JUNIORS PRESENTED BY CONTINENTAL TIRE

 SCHOLARSHIP PACKAGE/PRIZE MONEY

-A prize package exceeding of $330,000 will be on offer in 2024, including a scholarship valued at $263,700 to advance to USF2000.
-Additional prize money and awards include the per-race Continental Tire Pole Award as well as season-ending awards including Rookie of the Year, Championship Team, Mechanic of the Year, Spirit Award, YACademy Move of the Year and a Hard Charger Award.
+A prize package exceeding $328,000 will be on offer in 2026, including a scholarship valued at $249,675 to advance to USF2000.
+Additional prize money and awards include the Continental Tire Pole Award for each race as well as season-ending awards for Rookie of the Year, Championship Team, Engineer of the Year, Mechanic of the Year, Hard Charger, Move of the Year and Spirit Award.

 Venue